ShizukaDonaghue/happy-beans/README.md

 * As a Site User, I can like a recipe so that I can interact with the content.
 * As a Site User, I can unlike a recipe so that I can remove it from my liked recipes.

-The following User Stories were not implemented for EPIC: Site Navigation:
+The following User Stories were not implemented for EPIC: Site Navigation.
+Please see the details in the Features Left to Implement section.

 * As a Site User, I can filter the recipes by diet type so that I can view a list of recipes for the diet type.
-	Upon review, this was deemed not feasible with standard Django filters as the diet_type is an ArrayField.
 * As a Site User, I can search for a recipe based on a particular word or phrase so that I can quickly find what I am looking for.
-	Reviewed this issue with a tutor, however, a solution was not found within the time frame given.
-	The decision was made to maintain the Django filters and remove the search bar.

 ## Agile Methodology
 This application was developed using agile methodology.